dmbarbour/glas/docs/GlasApps.md

 ### Application State

-Application state should be represented as a value on the normal data stack (in a loop) instead of using the effects API.
-This design is consistent with a procedural embedding of transaction machines and makes it semantically clear what state is 'owned' by the application vs. the runtime.
+Application state can and should be represented as a value on the normal data stack.
+No separate effects API for state.
+This design is consistent with a procedural embedding of transaction machines and makes it semantically clear what state is 'owned' by the application vs. owned by the runtime.

-The cost is that this design places a heavy burden on the optimizer, e.g. precise conflict detection requires abstract analysis to partition state into small transaction variables, and recognition that certain functions such as list append do not fully observe the values they manipulate.
+The cost is that this design places a heavy burden on the optimizer, e.g. precise conflict detection requires abstract analysis to partition state into smaller fragments of a transactional memory.

 ### Robust References